akka/akka-samples/akka-sample-mesos-scala/README.md

     #   otherwise the image is pulled from Docker Hub
     $ sbt docker:publishLocal

-Learn more about how to setup a new Docker Machine see [https://docs.docker.com/machine/](https://docs.docker.com/machine/) .
+Learn more about how to setup a new Docker Machine at [https://docs.docker.com/machine/](https://docs.docker.com/machine/) .

 Once the cluster is up and running you should have Mesos UI running at `http://192.168.99.100:5050/` and Marathon UI at `http://192.168.99.100:8080` ( assuming the IP of the docker-machine is `1892.168.99.100` )